 How do central banks fuel stock market rallies?

-When the Federal Reserve leans towards lower interest rates and is more willing to engage in quantitative easing it makes borrowing more affordable for businesses and individuals.
+When the Federal Reserve leans towards lower interest rates and is more willing to engage in quantitative easing, it makes borrowing more affordable for businesses and individuals.
 This can lead to increased demand for certain stocks as businesses have more access to credit, and investors look for companies with strong fundamentals.
-When a dovish policy is in place, it can lead to increased stock prices as companies are able to expand and grow more easily.
+When a dovish policy is in place, it can increase stock prices as companies can expand and grow more easily.

 The example chart above shows the rally after the announcement of low interest rates and mass government stimulus after the Coronavirus outbreak in 2020.
 The US stock markets rallied by 44% in 10 weeks.